David-Else/developer-workstation-setup-script-debian/README.md

 If you get no bootable device found after installing Debian, try https://itsfoss.com/no-bootable-device-found-ubuntu/.
 Basically, add `shimx64.efi` as trusted EFI file to be executed.
 > [!NOTE]
 > Bonus: If you are using gnome-boxes don't forget to install `spice-vdagent` only on the guest AND restart the virtual machine to get copy and paste working.
 You can check it is running with `sudo systemctl status spice-vdagent` and enable at boot if needed with `sudo systemctl enable spice-vdagent`.

+### Updating from Bookworm to Trixie

+If you already have a clean installation of Bookworm and want to update to Trixie before using this playbook:

+1. Check you have about 5 gig free disk space with `df -h`
+2. `sudo apt-get update && sudo apt-get dist-upgrade --autoremove -y`
+3. `sudo sed -i 's/bookworm/trixie/g' /etc/apt/sources.list`
+4. `sudo apt-get update && sudo apt-get dist-upgrade --autoremove -y`

+> [!NOTE]
+> There is a bug in the Debian 12 installer, if you use the default guided partitioner, you will get a swap partition of only 1 GB regardless of how much RAM you have.
+To get an uncapped swap partition size, in the grub menu before the Debian installer runs, follow these steps:
+>
+> 1. Press "e" to edit the default installation option.
+> 2. In the line that says `linux /install.amd/vmlinuz vga=788 --- quiet`, add the following separated by a space after `vmlinuz`:
+>
+>    ```sh
+>    partman-auto/cap-ram=n
+>    ```
+>
+> 3. Press Ctrl-x or F10 to continue.